acsant/react-native-recaptcha/README.md

 * Make the changes you'd like to see
 * Create a PR and wait for it to be approved by two people before merging

-Thank-you for using `react-native-recaptcha-v3` 😀 Feel free to also leave any feedbacks you may have.
+#### Thank-you for using `react-native-recaptcha-v3` 😀 Feel free to also leave any feedback or change requests you may have.